x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/track-prevent-data-loss-dcs.md

 For a batch scored as **Investigate**, approving the migration allows you to complete all migrations in the batch with a score of Perfect, Good, or Investigate.

-For a batch scored as **Poor**, choosing to approve the migration allows you to complete all migrations in the batch with a score of Perfect, Good, or Investigate, but will not approve any migration in the batch with a score of Poor.
+For a batch scored as **Poor**, approving the migration allows you to complete all migrations in the batch with a score of Perfect, Good, or Investigate, but will not approve any migration in the batch with a score of Poor.

 If the migration has failed with a grade of **Poor**, it is possible to force the migration to succeed, but this is not recommended.
 Please contact Microsoft Support for assistance.